ssplugin/ss-user-import-export/README.md

 ## Configuring SS User Import Export

-- Craft Pro version is required because mutiple users supported only in the pro version.
+- Craft Pro version is required because multiple users supported only in the pro version.

 - After plugin installed go to the plugin settings.
 If plugin not installed then first install plugin from settings > plugins.